thoughtspot/thoughtspot.github.io/_includes/content/privileges.md

       <p>Your installation configuration may enable or disable the availability of this privilege.
 By default, it is enabled.
 Administrators or groups with the privilege <strong>Can administer ThoughtSpot</strong> can grant this privilege.</p></dd>
     </dlentry>
     <dlentry id="read-only">
-      <dt>Cannot create or update Pinboads</dt>
+      <dt>Cannot create or update Pinboards</dt>
       <dd><p>Users are limited to viewing and exploring curated Pinboards (and Answers).
 They cannot copy, edit, download, or share them.</p>
-      <p>This privilege is designed to support embedded implementations, and it is behind a flag.</p>
+      <p>This privilege is designed to support embedded implementations, and is not available by default.
+Contact ThoughtSpot support to enable it.</p>
       <p>See <a href="{{ site.baseurl }}/end-user/introduction/pinboard-granular-permission.html">Granular access to Pinboards</a> for a deeper discussion of this privilege, and an implementation example.</p></dd>
     </dlentry>
   </dl>